Avondale PA Overnight Dog Boarding Services

 Each Camper is required to

-- Pass a (free) socialization interview and spend at least one more 1/2 day before an overnight stay.
+- Pass a (free) socialization interview and spend at least one more 1/2 day of day camp before an overnight stay.

 - Be spayed or neutered if over 6 months old.